 There are no historical records to prove this and this stepwell has a unique architecture as it is 60 m long and 15 m wide making it very narrow.
 Earlier, it was filled with black water which has dried up today but according to legend, many people who came here were often led to the water and felt like drowning in it.

-After the morning in Lodhi garden and 2 sightseeing places later, make a pit stop at Connaught Place, commonly called CP which is an uptown shopping center, a food hub, and provides a great option for vibrant nightlife.
+After the morning in Lodhi garden and 2 sightseeing places later, make a pit stop at Connaught Place, commonly called CP which is an uptown shopping center, and a food hub, and provides a great option for vibrant nightlife.

 The whitewashed complex is home to numerous national and international food chains, chain stores, bars, and restaurants.
 However, Agrasen ki Baoli is dry and it is a great Photography spot in Delhi.
 So don’t miss this Place in your 2 days Delhi itinerary.